wolframkriesing/site-stitcher/README.md

 ## Develop

 Use `./run.sh /bin/bash` and you have a docker container containing the environment needed to run this project.
 In there you can `npm install` to install all node deps.

+- `./run.sh npm run build` to build the site
+- `./run.sh npm run serve` to serve the site at http://localhost:5000